Models

 AbsoluteGapTolerance()

-The mathematical definition of "absolute gap", and its treatment during the optimization, are solver-dependent.
-However, assuming no other limit nor issue is encountered during the optimization, most solvers that implement this attribute will stop once $|f - b| ≤ g_{abs}$, where $b$ is the best bound, $f$ is the best feasible objective value, and $g_{abs}$ is the absolute gap.
+The mathematical definition of "absolute gap" and its allowed range are solver-dependent.
+However, most solvers that implement this attribute will stop once $|f - b| ≤ g_{abs}$, where $b$ is the best bound, $f$ is the best feasible objective value, and $g_{abs}$ is the absolute gap.

 source